jmalley/jmalley.github.io/_posts/2014-05-22-doctor-jekyll.markdown

 <!-- more -->

 The only issue I've had is understanding a smooth and consistent workflow.
 I'm using Github Pages, which basically wants to find all the site files in the *master* branch.
-To acheive this, I do all my editing and writing on a seperate branch called *source*.
-When I am ready to update the site:
+To acheive this, I do all my editing and writing on a seperate branch called *source*, where the Jekyll engine lives.
+Then when it's time to publish changes, jekyll builds a static site and that gets sent to the master branch.
+This workflow took be a while to figure out, even after reading [a well-written explanation][deploy_steps], and emailing the author of said explanation, David Ensinger.
+Following his setup, when I am ready to commit my changes I do:

 {% highlight ruby %}
-$ jekyll build
-$ git add --all
-$ git commit -m "I've made great changes."
-$ publish_website
+rake commit_deploy
 {% endhighlight %}

-That last little nugget is an alias I set up in .bashrc that fires off the following commands I [found online][deploy_steps] (it took me far too long to figure out I couldn't chain together commands in gitconfig, and that this is the proper place to do it):

-{% highlight ruby %}

-alias publish_website="git push; git branch -D master; git checkout -b master; git filter-branch --subdirectory-filter _site/ -f; git checkout source; git push --all origin --force"

-{% endhighlight ruby %}

-The gist of it is that we want the master to contain the site files, while we want source to contain the jekyll engine and everything else.
-Is it *perfect*?
-No. The important thing is it works for now.
-In the future I will try to set up a [rakefile for this][rakefile], but I'd like the wait until I know what a rakefile is.
+...which points to a rakefile that adds all untracked files and commits them with a timestamp, and then publishes the whole shebang.
+Ensinger's [rakefile][rakefile] is particularly nifty as it minifies the jekyll build that gets sent to the master branch.
+I haven't gotten that far yet..

 [jekyll]:    http://jekyllrb.com
 [deploy_steps]: http://davidensinger.com/2013/04/deploying-jekyll-to-github-pages/